Skip to main content

 By using Nix, Silhouette is able to achieve a deterministic and reproducible build.
 This enables anyone in the community to rebuild the .eif running in the Nitro Enclave from source and reproduce PCR0.

-Within the .eif there is an attestation server that makes it possible to request signed attestation documents.
-This completes the loop, allowing community members to verify that the PCR0 they produce themselves matches the AWS hypervisor-signed PCR0 from the running enclave.
+Signed attestation documents will be made available (via an endpoint) to allow community members to verify that the PCR0 they produce themselves matches the AWS hypervisor-signed PCR0 from the running enclave.

 TEE Flow DiagramTEE Flow Diagram